 Two Ways to Enter Co-op

-You can apply to co-op directly from high school or during first year.
+You can apply to co-op directly from high school OR during your first year of studies.

 To be eligible for co-op you must: